jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 You will be promped to input your JobRunr Pro license key.

-First look at the servers list on the dashboard [http://localhost:8000/dashboard/servers](http://localhost:8000/dashboard/servers).
+First, look at the servers list on the dashboard [http://localhost:8000/dashboard/servers](http://localhost:8000/dashboard/servers).
 You should see no servers found.
 This is because we specified `minReplicaCount` to be 0.
 There are no pods running `BackgroundJobServers`.

 Now let's schedule 40 jobs to run in 2 minutes by calling [http://localhost:8080/schedule-example-jobs?count=40&runIn=PT2M](http://localhost:8080/schedule-example-jobs?count=40&runIn=PT2M).
-With the configuration we specified our target is 8 jobs per pod.
+With the configuration we specified, our target is 8 jobs per pod.
 KEDA will scale up our deployment to match it.
 We can see the current pods with the following command:
 ```
 kubectl get pods
 ```
-We will get an output simmilar to this:
+We will get an output similar to this:
 ```
 NAME                                 READY   STATUS              RESTARTS   AGE
 jobrunr-dashboard-74db64f488-spv5g   1/1     Running             0          121m